netantman/machine-learning/meta-learning/ML-workflow.md

 # Problem Formulation/Definition

-- What is the core business problem/dependent variable we are trying to model: determine potentially which ML models we need.
+- What is the **core business problem**/**dependent variable** we are trying to model: determine potentially which ML models we need.
     - 'Predicting stock returns': regreesion; 'Predicting stock price change directions': classification.
+    - Remember to ask clarifying questions.
-- What are the performance metrics to satisfy business goals?
+- What are the right **performance metrics** to satisfy business goals?
     - What value is added for the business?
     - If a wrong prediction is made, how does it impact the business?
 - [Scope](scoping.ipynb) of the project.